Bhagalpur: Behula Bishari

 In medieval Bengali literature, Mansamangal, Behula is projected as heroine and a goddess.
-In the period from the thirteenth to the eighteenth century, many works based on this story were made.
+In the period from the thirteenth to the eighteenth centuries, many works based on this story were produced.
 The religious purpose of these works was to render the importance of goddess Manasa, but these works are more known for the pious love of Behula and her husband Lakhander (Lakhindar or Lakshinder).
-Local women sings folk song in Angika and offer Manjusha to the Goddess.
+Local women sing folk songs in Angika and offer Manjusha to the Goddess.
 However, this is not just a mythological story, the evidence of the metal house created by Vishvakarma on order of Chand Saudagar for Behula and her husband Lakhender to protect from snake bite is still seen and reported when there is heavy rain in the region.

 Saraswati Puja

-Saraswati Puja is another big festival celebrated with full zest and enthusiasm.
-It is celebrated on "Basant Panchami" which is locally called "Shree Panchami".
-It worships Maa Bagdevi, the goddess of knowledge, art and all sciences.
-The city goes artistic and is decked up with Pandals and lightings welcoming the beloved deity of the students, teachers and artisans.
+Saraswati Puja is big festival celebrated with zest and enthusiasm.
+It is celebrated on "Basant Panchami", which is locally called "Shree Panchami".
+It worships Maa Bagdevi, the goddess of knowledge, art, and all sciences.
+The city goes artistic and is decked up with Pandals and lights, welcoming the beloved deity of the students, teachers, and artisans.